 There may be fewer prospects to target in a restricted area.
 Local competition can be intense but on the plus side marketing costs can be much lower and marketing simpler at the local level.

-Local marketing then is all about capturing those customers specifically interested in suppliers of products or services in their immediate vicinity.
-It is about ensuring the business is found online if a prospect uses a location based search term.
-Finally, it is about building credibility and delivering the business message to the target local prospect base on an ongoing basis (online and offline).
-The tools are there but surprisingly, given the size of the opportunity, many businesses are failing to use them effectively.
+Local marketing is about capturing those customers specifically interested in suppliers of products or services in their immediate vicinity.
+Promoting a local business is about ensuring the business is found online if a prospect uses a location based search term.
+Finally, it is about building credibility and concentrating on tactics that generate referrals.

 A wide range of tools and services are available to help (many of them free) but surprisingly, many businesses are failing to use them or are not using them effectively.